 Please note the following specific eligibility conditions applicable to HAP applications for modern languages:

-HAP units in modern languages may only be completed in YEAR 12
+- HAP units in modern languages may only be completed in YEAR 12 except where there are extenuating circumstances supporting a case for YEAR 11 participation.

-- You need at least 2 EA units in Year 11 including an EA in the TASC level 3 subject for that language and you must have completed the UCP offering for that language, with at least a DISTINCTION result;
+- You need at three or more Level 3/4 TASC subjects in Year 11, with at least 2 EA -Exceptional Achievement – results and at least a HA-High Achievement- result in the other subject completed in Year 11, as documented in school/college reports and TCE scores.
+Additionally, you must have completed the UCP offering for the relevant language, with at least a DISTINCTION result;

-- In cases where German, Japanese or French language at TASC level 3 has not been available to you in Year 11, other evidence of exceptional achievement in such language will be required (as well as evidence of EA achievement in two other level 3 TASC subjects in Year 11)
+In cases where German, Japanese or French language at TASC Level 3 has not been available to you in Year 11, other evidence of exceptional achievement in such language will be required (as well as evidence of EA achievement in other Level 3 TASC subjects in Year 11 as stated above).

-- To study Chinese, you need at least 2 EA results in TASC level 3 subjects in year 11 and one of the EA results must be in Chinese TASC level 3 (if this was available to you in Year 11).
-Where you have not studied TASC level 3 Chinese, you must demonstrate an equivalent high level of achievement (as Chinese is currently offered only at intermediate [level 200]).
+- To study Chinese, you need at least 2 EA results in TASC level 3 subjects in year 11 and one of the EA results must be in Chinese TASC Level 3 (if this was available to you in Year 11) and at least a HA-High Achievement- result in the other subject completed in Year 11.
+Where you have not studied TASC level 3 Chinese, you must demonstrate an equivalent high level of achievement (as Chinese is currently offered only at intermediate (level 200)).

 Note that you are not eligible to study HAP language units if you are a background speaker of the subject language (that is, if the language has been the primary language spoken in your home or the primary language of instruction during your education at primary school and/or high school).